SpikeAI/2022-10-04_polychronies_OBSOLETE/content/40_discussion.md

 Emergence of electronic architectures specialized in Sparse Event-Based Convolutions [@doi:10.3929/ethz-b-000543342] or of sparsity aware algorithms [@arxiv:2204.05422].

+and  oscillations?
+Journal Article • DOI: 10.1007/BF00202899 Coherent oscillations: A mechanism of feature linking in the visual cortex?

 ## development

 scaffolding of neural assemblies / existence of critical periods : [@doi:10.1101/2021.06.08.447542]